 As was outlined in the European Commission’s Bosnia and Herzegovina 2020 report, “the overall legal and regulatory framework for civil society in Bosnia and Herzegovina is broadly in line with the EU acquis.
 No progress was made in addressing the Opinion key priority 11 on ensuring an enabling environment for civil society, notably by upholding European standards on freedom of association and freedom of assembly.
 Challenges remain, as exemplified in the case of the “Justice for David” movement in Banja Luka and “Justice for Dzenan” movement in Sarajevo.
 Meaningful and systematic consultations with civil society remain to be ensured as part of an inclusive policy dialogue.
 A framework for the transparent funding of civil society organisations is needed.”

 The EU’s policy on civil society is based on the Guidelines for EU support to civil society in enlargement countries.
 These contain a set of objectives, results and indicators which were developed for EU support to civil society.
 They allow the measurement of progress at country level as well as across the enlargement region.
-The Guidelines are developed for the period of 2014 – 2020.
-Currently the Guidelines are under revision and the new one covering period 2021 – 2027 shall be out soon.
+The Guidelines for the period 2021-2027 are available at this link Guidelines for EU support to civil society in enlargement countries 2021 – 2027

 Some further details on civil society organisations in BiH:

 - According to the records there are 25,646 registered associations and foundations.